mariodev12/uQR/README.md

 <img src="https://i.imgur.com/i1pnqNO.png" width="170" height="170">

-This macos app allows you to convert every url that you copy to a QR code to share with.
+This macos app allows you to convert every url that you copy to a QR code and share it.

 ### License